ProtocolONE/ptah-docs/content/docs/seo.md

 It's recommended to remove all non-alphanumeric characters from descriptions to prevent removing the description from search results.

-- **Each page descriptions should be absolutely unique**
+- **Each page descriptions should be unique**

 ## Define a favicon to show in search results
 ***

 Favicon is a visual representation of your website's brand on browser tabs and in search results.
-That's why, the uploaded favicon leads to the brand recognition in search results.
+That's why the uploaded favicon leads to the brand recognition in search results.

 {{< hint >}}
 To upload a favicon, click the Settings icon on the top menu.
 Choose the SEO tab to upload a favicon and click Save.